Why Should I Use Filters & Search in Project Management Software?

 Advanced search features may also include a long list of optional commands that help you narrow down results.
 For instance, an asterisk is commonly used to search using part of a keyword.

 For example, search tools should weigh results with the keyword in the task title over results with the keyword in the comments.
 Therefore, results with the keyword in the title should show up first.
 In addition, more recent tasks, folders, and projects are likely more relevant than ones that are a year or two old.
-So they should also be ranked higher in the results.
+They should also be ranked higher in the results.

 Ideally, your project management software should be able to sort results based on the following criteria: